ravikaanthe/MCP-AutomationFramework-Syn/LEADERSHIP-DEMO.md

 **Q: "Is it production-ready?"**
 **A:** "Absolutely.
 Built with TypeScript for type safety, Playwright by Microsoft, includes error handling, reporting, and CI/CD integration."

+**Q: "What happens when the UI changes and tests break?"**
+**A:** "Great question!
+We've built self-healing capabilities.
+Tests can automatically recover from selector failures by trying alternative strategies.
+Simply add one line 'Self-Healing: YES' to your prompt, and the framework handles it.
+This reduces maintenance time by 60-70%."

+**Q: "How much maintenance does this require?"**
+**A:** "Minimal.
+For standard tests, just update the prompt file - no code changes.
+For tests with unstable selectors, enable self-healing and the framework adapts automatically.
+Much easier than traditional automation."

 **Q: "Can we integrate with our CI/CD?"**
 **A:** "Yes!
 Works with Jenkins, Azure DevOps, GitHub Actions, GitLab CI - any standard CI/CD platform.
 We have ready-to-use pipeline configurations included.
 Tests run in headless mode automatically, generate reports, and can fail builds if critical tests fail."